KawaneRio/CiteThisNote/README.md

 Copy the text and paste it to your favorite BibLaTeX handler!

 ## Known Issues

-As of 2023/11/01, the CiteThisNote v1.0.0 does NOT support notes with MFM codeblocks.
-Please cite manually for notes with MFM codeblocks embedded.
+As of v2.1.4 , some URLs does not parse correctly and may need to be checked manually.

 ## License